 In order to differentiate the level of depth each child tackles within a common 'WALT, we will use one of the following letters at the end of each 'WALT' (linking closely with our swimming analogy).
 The L, U or E can be written by the child or teacher and should be highlighted in green if successful during the session.
+The LUE will be used in Mathematics and Science.

-L = Learning U = Using E = Exploring
+L = Learning U = Using

+E = Exploring